hashicorp/packer/website/source/docs/commands/fix.html.md

 The full list of fixes that the fix command performs is visible in the help output, which can be seen via `packer fix -h`.

+## Options

+-   `-validate=false` - Disables validation of the fixed template.
+True by default.